 All of the parts have a number like R1, R2, R3, or C1, C2, C3, or D1, D2, or Q1 etc. You get the idea.
 Resistors are labeled R#, capacitors are labeled C, diodes D, transistors are usually Q. Some parts will get a name like: GAIN or VOLUME, usually these are pots.

 Let’s find these in the Vulcan.
 Follow the link and find the Bill of Materials.

-What re the letters?
+What are the letters?
 Resistors are measured in Ohms.
 1 would be 1 ohm.
 1k would be 1,000 ohms, 1M is 1,000,000 (million) ohms.
-Sometimes values are shown as 3.9k with a decimal and other times the letter replaces the decimal.
-So 3.9K and 3K9 are the both the same value of 3,900 ohms.
+Sometimes values are shown as 3.9k with a decimal and other times the letter replaces the decimal, so 3.9K and 3K9 are the both the same value of 3,900 ohms.